MachineLemonade/docs/v0.9/create-deployment-deploying-code.md

 For more information on what gets built into your image, jump over to the [CLI section](https://www.astronomer.io/docs/customizing-your-image/).

-### Deployments, Workspaces, and Kubernetes Namespaces
+## Deployments, Workspaces, and Kubernetes Namespaces

+### Kubernetes Namespaces

-Each deployment lives in its own Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and are completely unaware of each other.
-Each deployment is allocated resources separately, is configured independently, and maintains its own metadata - **the only thing deployments have in common is they run on the same underlying Kubernetes cluster.**
+Airflow deployments live within their own Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) - each completely unaware of the rest.
+Each deployment is allocated separate resources, is configured in isolation, and maintains its own metadata.
+Whether it's ours on Astronomer Cloud or your own on Astronomer Enterprise, **the only thing deployments have in common is that they run on the same underlying Kubernetes cluster.**

+### Organizing your Code

+This is largely dependent on personal preference and your particular use case.

-Generally, most use cases will call for a `production` and `dev` deployment that exist within Workspace (so available to the same set of users).
-As we roll out more permission controls, you will be able to control amounts of access to different deployments.
+Generally, most use cases will call for a `production` and `dev` deployment, both of which exist within a single Workspace and therefore available to a set of users, each with varying permissions (as of Astronomer v0.9).

+At a Workspace level, we recommend having 1 Astronomer Workspace per team of Airflow users.
+That way, anyone on each team has access to the same set of deployments under that Workspace (RBAC will soon allow you to adjust that access at a deployment level if you'd like).

+Across deployments, we'd generally recommend one repository/parent directory per project.
+That way, you leave the door open for CI/CD down the line if that's something you ever want to set up.

+As for the code itself, we’ve seen effective organization where external code is partitioned by function and/or business case, so one directly for SQL, one for data processing tasks, one for data validation, etc.